ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

   this because a user who justs wants to make a quick query won't want to write ``{-# PRINT #-}`` to get it.

-* Instead of printing diagnostics or not based on the presence of a name, we could say that ``_`` (a single underscore) means no diagnostic, while two or more underscores means to print something.
-This would separate out the choice of duplicate occurrences (which require a name) from whether or not something is printed.
-I actually like this more than what is proposed above, but I will wait for more consensus before editing the proposal further.
+* This proposal uses one underscore to mean "don't print" and two (or more) to mean "print".
+  This decision could be reversed.

 Resolved Questions
 ------------------
 * Q: "Aha!
-So what you really mean is that ``_`` is univeral in complete type signatures and existential in partial ones."
+So what you really mean is that ``_`` is universal in complete type signatures and existential in partial ones."

   A: Not quite.
 If we have ``data Prox k (a :: k)``, then ``f :: Prox _ True`` is perfectly